 Online Crimes: Making a False Report

-It is against the law to make a false report, which includes posting a false report online.
+It is against the law to make a false report, for example: posting a false report online, or writing misleading articles or a story.
 Individuals who threaten to use a firearm against a subset of people, for example, but don’t have the means to actually do it (the firearms) may be tried under statute 790.163:

 It is unlawful for any person to make a false report, with intent to deceive, mislead, or otherwise misinform any person, concerning the placing or planting of any bomb, dynamite, other deadly explosive, or weapon of mass destruction as defined in s.
 790.166, or concerning the use of firearms in a violent manner against a person or persons.
 A person who violates this subsection commits a felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.775.084.